 Microinteractions use a trigger to generate feedback effects.
 Users or systems can initiate a trigger.

 Direct user action, such as hovering, typing or pressing an element, can trigger a microinteraction effect.
 Hover effects show motion or demonstrate further interactivity, such as pressing.
-Pressing or typing may confirm input and selection, such as on a form or when elements rearrange.
+Pressing or typing may confirm input and selection, such as on a or when elements rearrange.

 The fulfillment of specific conditions in a system triggers a microinteraction effect.
 System triggers include page load, new message arrivals, errors, or background task completion.
 These can result in effects that alert users to status changes or timely information.